neuroidss/lab-governance/People and Partners.md

 - Training Facilitators, Secretaries, LeadLinks on the role
 - Monitoring the holacracy practice of Roles; offering feedback to enhance the quality of the practice
 - Providing Holacarcy articles and resources on request from Marketing
+- Talking with Partners upon request to help them get unstuck, build perspective on their needs and tension processing pathways

 ### Shaman - Aniko
 Purpose: Strong tribe